 Foreign Workers in Finland

-Work done in Finland is to be insured in Finland, apart from in the exemptions listed below.
+Work done in Finland, including remote work, is to be insured in Finland, regardless of the worker’s or employer’s nationality.

-- take out pension insurance under the Employees Pensions Act for your workers working in Finland, and
+- pension insurance under the Employees Pensions Act, and

 Exemptions from the obligation to insure